 CoalitionWILD is creating lasting youth leadership for the planet.

 Young people are more connected, more ambitious, and more impatient than ever before.
-Armed with a desire to not only want a better future for the planet, but to be a part of the effort it will take to create that future, youth are searching for opportunities to be actively engaged in designing the solutions the seek and using their voice.
+Armed with a desire to not only want a better future for the planet, but to be a part of the effort it will take to create that future, youth are searching for opportunities to be actively engaged in designing the solutions they seek and using their voice.
+But taking that first step into leadership is difficult and often isolating and intimidating work.

 Through working with youth on issues they are passionate about and providing the supportive space for taking risks and attempting new ideas, CoalitionWILD is ensuring that we are not just providing the tools needed to create action, but are imparting in these young leaders the belief that they know how to use those tools best.